Agent6-6-6/Beam-Formulae-functions/README.md

 2021-02-28 - Remove ThisWorkbook.cls from commit

 2021-02-28 - Fix cantilever functions to fix error regarding deflection including TAN() of slopes/rotations (small error in calculated deflections resulted, becoming more prominant with larger deflections>100mm).
 Initially differences put down to numerical precision issues

+2021-02-28 - Add formulation for considering point moments on main and cantilever span